wp-plugins/comprehensive-google-map-plugin/readme.txt

 5. Send shortcode to editor button
 6. Generated short code in the editor
 7. Sliders
-8. Facebook style interactive interface for managing multiple map markers
+8. Facebook style interactive interface for managing multiple map markers and custom icons
 9. Direction panel
 10. Markers info window with the direction and street view
 11. Street view in the marker's infer window

 == Changelog ==

+= 5.0.0 =
+* Enhancement: Adding ability to choose custom marker icons from over 250 icons
+* Enhancement: Fixed inconsistency when setting auto panning for info bubble.
+* Enhancement: Documentation update.
+* Enhancement: Some CSS tweaks
+* Removed explicit settings for lat/long and address field.
+These should be set as part of the marker settings.
+These options are still supported for backwards compatibility.
+* Removed marker animation setting.

 = 4.0.9 =
 * Enhancement: Directions CSS